 Why a Communicable Disease Prevention Policy is Important

-Recovery housing should have a family-like environment where residents interact with one another like any other family, including sharing bathrooms, preparing and sharing meals, or even sharing a bedroom.
-Additionally, individuals living in housing will experience things that every individual will in their home, including minor injuries, getting sick, and exposure to bodily fluids.
-Consequently, incorporating support for physical health is important, including common-sense steps to help to prevent the spread of any communicable disease.
+Recovery housing should have a family-like environment that encourages residents to interact with one another like any other family, including sharing bathrooms, preparing and sharing meals, or even sharing a bedroom.
+Additionally, individuals living in recovery housing will experience things that every individual will in their own home, including minor injuries, getting sick and exposure to bodily fluids.
+Consequently, incorporating support for physical health is important, including common-sense steps to prevent the spread of any communicable disease.

-Additionally, according to the CDC, persons with substance use disorders are closely associated with HIV and Hepatis C exposure.
+Additionally, according to the Centers for Disease Control (CDC), persons with substance use disorders are at greater risk of HIV and Hepatis C exposure.

 Course Syllabus